learn-co-curriculum/javascript-why-test/README.md

 more unto the breach!

 The truth is, testing can be super helpful.
-It helps us verify that our code works as intended, and provides a nice starting point for other developers to dissect your code (and hopefully contribute).
+It helps us verify that our code works as intended, and provides a nice starting point for other developers to dissect our code (and hopefully contribute).
-Having automated tests make you feel confident that our code is robust.
+Having automated tests makes us feel confident that our code is robust.
 Who doesn't like to feel confident?
 I like feeling confident about things.

-Another thing that most people new to testing seem to overlook is the time you _gain_ by writing tests.
-Sure, you have to spend some time setting up your initial testing infrastructure, and writing the tests themselves.
+Another thing that most people new to testing seem to overlook is the time we _gain_ by writing tests.
+Sure, we have to spend some time setting up your initial testing infrastructure, and writing the tests themselves.
 That, however, pales in comparison to the time we gain by having a machine check our code for us, instead of doing it manually.
 Machines are orders of magnitude faster than humans (unless you're a Terminator), so the testing is done a lot quicker.
 This allows us to write